|Washita Chapter was organized on

 known as "Washita Junction."

 Clinton, Oklahoma, is located in southwestern Oklahoma, just 75 miles west of Oklahoma City.
-This chapter has members from many counties in this area, including Blaine, Beckham, Caddo, Custer, Kiowa, Roger Mills, and Washita.
+Members come from nine counties: Beckham, Caddo, Canadian, Custer, Dewey, Kiowa, Oklahoma, Roger Mills, and Washita Counties.

 Our chapter meets on the second Monday of the month, September through June, in downtown Clinton.
 The original route of old historic U.S. 66 Highway runs through downtown Clinton.